Uberspace/lab/source/guide_gsales2.rst

-Prepare the GSALES 2 configuration file which has to be in place to hold the paramters to access the database later:
+Prepare the GSALES 2 configuration file which has to be in place to hold the parameters to access the database later:

 ::